AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     base64UrlEncode(input: string): string;
     clearKeystore(): Promise<boolean>;
     createNewGuid(): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen encodeKid(inputKid: string): string;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getPublicKeyThumbprint(request: SignedHttpRequestParameters): Promise<string>;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen